Recommendations for the Most Effective Baseline Phishing Test

-- Track Replies: This setting is optional.
+- Track Replies to Phishing Emails: This setting is optional.
 For more information about reply-to phishing, see our Reply-To Product Manual.

 - Don’t want to use this template?
 Make sure you use a template that is generic and will apply to each employee within your organization.
 See more tips for selecting your baseline template here.

 - Phish Link Domain: Choose a domain that appears "safe" to click on.
 This is what your users see when they hover over the phishing link.

 - Landing Page: You have several options here.
 Review this article (How to Choose a Landing Page) before selecting your landing page.

 - Send an email report to account admins after each phishing test: Checked

 - An email report will be sent to the admins on your account once the test is completed.